-Imports of zoo animals to Spain
+Imports of zoo and circus animals to Spain

-To import zoo animals to Spain a request using the official form should be addressed to the Subdirectorate General for Sanitary Agreements and Border Control (by email to sgsveget@magrama.es or by FAX to 91 347 82 48).
-The requests are studied individually, and if considered appropriate an import license would be issued.
+To import zoo animals to Spain a request using the official form (page 2) should be addressed to the Subdirectorate General for Sanitary Agreements and Border Control (by email to sgsveget@magrama.es or by FAX to 91 347 82 48).

+The requests are studied individually and potential risks are assessed.
+If import of the animals is deemed appropriate, an import license would be issued.
 Additional documentation such as an international animal health certificate could be required.
+More information can be found in the link (page 1) (only available in Spanish language).